aspose-email/Aspose.Email-Products/email/net/redaction/eml/_index.md

 {{% blocks/products/pf/agp/content h2="How to Redact EML File Using C#" %}}

- In order to redact EML file, weвЂ™ll use [Aspose.Email for .NET](https://products.aspose.com/email/net) API which is a feature-rich, powerful and easy to use document manipulation API for C# platform.
+ In order to redact EML file, we’ll use
+ [Aspose.Email for .NET](https://products.aspose.com/email/net)
+ API which is a feature-rich, powerful and easy to use document manipulation API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.email)